- Undergraduate Program

 Keith F. Reese

 Keith F. Reese has held several management and technical positions at Intel including vice president of the Technology and Manufacturing Group, and general manager of Intel's worldwide supply network.
 Presently, he is Intel's vice president of sales and marketing.
+He was the department's commencement speaker in 2013.

 Walter L. Robb